 The same can apply to late-night television hosts these days.
 They have forgotten the main reason people were tuning in all along.

-It Was All About The Joke…Not The Point A Host Was Trying To Make
+It Was All About The Joke…Not A Point The Host Was Trying To Make

 Everyone used to be in on a joke.
 It was communal, nobody felt left out the experience.
 Most importantly, the joke didn’t end up being on THEM — directly or indirectly.